Paul Geddes (businessman)

-Paul Geddes is a British businessman, the chief executive (CEO) of QA since September 2019.
+Paul Geddes is a British businessman.

 Geddes earned a PPE degree from the University of Oxford.

 He was the chief executive (CEO) of Direct Line Insurance Group, a FTSE 250 company, until May 2019.
 He was succeeded as CEO of Direct Line by Penny James.

-Geddes is a non-executive director of Channel Four Television Corporation.
+Geddes was a non-executive director of Channel Four Television Corporation.
+Geddes joined Evelyn Partners in July 2023 and was appointed as Chief Executive Officer on 6 October 2023.